Daily Photographs - A process to investigate my visual perception

 This rule forced me to select an image even on days when my first impulse was that none of the photographs was sufficiently interesting.
 To my surprise, some of the images I would have previously disregarded gained value later on as I saw them next to the other images.
 Unconsciously this prompted me to explore views of reality I had previously disregarded.

 Over numerous iterations, this project distilled the essence of my visual perception.
-Strong themes emerged: SPACES and LIGHT.
+Themes emerged: SPACES, LIGHT, SURFACES, PLANTS.
 The result is my own aesthetic, a representation of my visual perception.